 The weather in Paris from June through August is warm and sunny but this is also a time when many people take their vacations, so the city can get quite crowded.

-For more recommendations on where to stay, read our Best Hotels and Neighborhoods Guide for Paris.
+For more recommendations on where to stay, read our article Where to Stay in Paris on Your First Visit.
 Learn where to stay for a great view of the Eiffel Tower and get recommendations whether you are looking for a budget hotel, luxury hotel, or if you are traveling as a family.

 Have you visited Paris during Easter?
 Comment below if you have any questions or advice for other readers.